Tekimmo loi Carrez amiante termites plomb

 The following examples illustrate the technical difficulties encountered at the time of the calculation of the area.

-triangulation To determine surface, it is necessary to break up this polygonal part into triangles whose surface is calculable.
+To determine surface, it is necessary to break up this polygonal part into triangles whose surface is calculable.
+It is the process of triangulation.
+Total surface is the sum of surfaces of triangles (S1+S2+S3+S4+S5).

-EXAMPLE 2: units whose square footage < 8M2;
+Example 2: units whose square footage < 8m2;

 Decree 97-532 of May 23, 1997 specifies that ' the units or fractions of units of a footage lower than 8 square meters are not taken into account for the calculation of the surface [within the meaning of the Carrez law] '.